Rififi: ReleaseRififi debuted in France on 13 April 1955. The film was banned in some countries due to its heist scene, referred to by the Los Angeles Times reviewer as a "master class in breaking and entering as well as filmmaking".

 The Mexican interior ministry banned the film because of a series of burglaries mimicking its heist scene.
 Rififi was banned in Finland in 1955 and released in severely cut form in 1959 with an additional tax because of its content.
 In answer to critics who saw the film as an educational process that taught people how to commit burglary, Dassin claimed the film showed how difficult it was to actually carry out a crime.Rififi was a popular success in France which led to several other Rififi films based on le Breton's stories.
 These films include Du rififi chez les femmes (1959), Du rififi à Tokyo (1963), and Du rififi à Paname (1966).
 On its United Kingdom release, Rififi was paired with the British science fiction film The Quatermass Xperiment as a double bill; this went on to be the most successful double-bill release in UK cinemas in all of 1955.
 The film was offered distribution in the United States on the condition that Dassin renounce his past, declaring that he was duped into subversive associations.
 Otherwise, his name would be removed from the film as the writer and director.Levy 2003, p.
 344. Dassin refused and the film was released by United Artists who set up a dummy corporation as the distributing company.Foerstel 1998, p.
 165. The film was distributed successfully in America with Dassin listed in the credits; in this way he was the first to break the Hollywood blacklist.
 Rififi was released in the United States first with subtitles and then later with an English dub under the title Rififi...Means Trouble!.
 The film was challenged on release by The Roman Catholic Legion of Decency; as a result, the film suffered three brief cuts, and opened with a title card quoting the Book of Proverbs stating "When the wicked are multiplied, crime shall be multiplied: but the just shall see their downfall".
 After this change, the film passed with a B rating.
 In 2005, Variety announced that Stone Village Pictures had acquired the remake rights to Rififi, the producers intending to place the film in a modern setting with Al Pacino taking the lead role.

 Home media

 In North America, Rififi has been released on both VHS and DVD.
 The VHS print has been reviewed negatively by critics.
 Roger Ebert referred to it as "shabby" while Bill Hunt and Todd Doogan, the authors of The Digital Bits Insider's Guide to DVD, referred to the VHS version as "horrible" and with "crappy subtitles".Hunt and Doogan 2004, p.
 330. The Criterion Collection released a DVD version of the film on 24 April 2001.Hunt and Doogan 2004, p.
 329. In the United Kingdom, Rififi was released on DVD by Arrow Films on 21 April 2003, and on Region B Blu-ray by the same publisher on 9 May 2011.
-The film was released to Blu-Ray in Region 1 by Criterion on 14 January 2014.
+The film was released to Blu-Ray and re-released to DVD in Region 1 by Criterion on 14 January 2014.